 THIS COVER PAGE CONTAINS CERTAIN INFORMATION FOR QUICK REFERENCE ONLY.
 IT IS NOT A SUMMARY OF THIS ISSUE.
-INVESTORS MUST READ THE ENTIRE OFFICIAL STATEMENT TO OBTAIN INFORMATION ESSENTIAL TO THE MAKING OF AN INFORMED INVESTMENT DECISION.
+INVESTORS MUST READ THE ENTIRE OFFICIAL STATEMENT TO OBTAIN INFORMATION ESSENTIAL TO THE MAKING OF AN INFORMED INVESTMENT DECISION

-The Bonds are offered, subject to prior sale, when, as and if issued by the State and accepted by the Underwriters subject to approval of legality by Porter, Wright, Morris & Arthur LLP and Forbes, Fields & Associates Co., L.P.A., Co-Bond Counsel.
-Certain legal matters will be passed upon for the Underwriters by their counsel Carlile Patchen & Murphy LLP.
-Certain legal matters will be passed upon for the Treasurer and the Department by their counsel, the Attorney General of Ohio, Betty D. Montgomery.
-Public Financial Management, Cleveland, Ohio has acted as financial advisor to the Treasurer in connection with the offering of Bonds.
-It is expected that delivery of the Bonds will be made to or upon the order of DTC in New York, New York on or about October 1, 2002, against payment therefore.
+The Bonds are offered, subject to prior sale, when, as and if issued by the State and accepted by the Underwriters subject to approval of legality by Porter, Wright, Morris & Arthur LLP, Bond Counsel.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Forbes, Fields & Associates Co., LPA.
+Certain legal matters will be passed upon for the Department by its counsel, the Attorney General of Ohio, Jim Petro.
+Certain legal matters will be passed upon for the Treasurer by its counsel, the Attorney General of Ohio, and by its special counsel, Crabbe, Brown & James, LLP.
+Public Financial Management, Inc., Cleveland, Ohio has acted as financial advisor to the Treasurer in connection with the offering of Bonds.
+It is expected that delivery of the Bonds will be made to or upon the order of DTC in New York, New York on or about January 6, 2004, against payment therefor.